codefresh-contrib/sales-dev-demo/README.md

-# This repository is experimental.
-Please be careful using this repository at this time.

 We are focusing on quick starts (sandboxes) to get Codfresh Runtimes installed and a simple GitOps Demo application configured in you Codefresh account.

 ## This project is meant to...